wmercurio/gregcaporaso.github.com/teaching/_sources/courses/bio599_fall_2012/homework_assignments.txt

 .. important::
 	Homework id: ``shellscript``; Extension: ``sh``; For this assignment, the script file I turn in would be named ``jgc53_shellscript.sh``.
 Note that you will not turn in any files in the ``pdb_files`` directory: we'll generate those using your script.

-	E-mail these three files as attachments to alk224@nau.edu.
+	E-mail your shell script as an attachment to alk224@nau.edu.

 Regular Expressions (due 18 Sept 2012)
 --------------------------------------